Join us for

 Why Attend a Renewal Workshop?

-These trainings help individuals explore their faith, engage with the Gospel, and share it meaningfully.
+These workshops help individuals explore their faith, engage with the Gospel, and share it meaningfully.
 Parish leaders will also find them valuable for equipping volunteers and fostering vibrant parish involvement.
+Our Renewal Workshops are designed to be a resource for parishes and everyday Catholics engaging in missionary discipleship.

 Each parish has its own unique path and uses its strengths and gifts to create a culture of evangelization.
 The culture of a parish is what is nurtured, what grows and has life.
 It isn’t your mission or vision statement; it is how you live out life in the community and what is given value.
 It is what drives all aspects of parish life.
 Our ‘common language’, which refers to the shared values, beliefs, and practices within the parish, provides a view of what a renewed parish can be.